Touriandi Lodge - AGED CARE LIVING FACILITY

 APPLICATION FOR ADMISSION

-Once you have received your ACAT assessment it is time to make an appointment with our Manager to discuss your admission to Touriandi.
+Once you have received your ACAT assessment it is time to make an appointment with our Coordinator of Admissions to discuss your admission to Touriandi.
 You will be provided with an Entry pack that will contain paperwork required for you to complete.

 POWER OF ATTORNEY, ENDURING GUARDIAN AND ADVANCED CARE PLANS